Skip to content

 • Failing (a.k.a. the open state) - the system is failing.
 No actions are executed.

-• Recovering (a.k.a. the half-open state) - the recovery delay is over and now the system is being probed
+• Recovering (a.k.a. the half-open state) - the recovery delay is over and the system is being probed.

 Note

-Hyx doesn't follow the traditional state names inspired by the electrical circuit breaker.
-We believe that you could find more straightforward names if you look outside that analogy.
+Hyx doesn't follow the traditional state names inspired by electrical circuit breakers.
+We believe you can find more intuitive names if you look outside that analogy.

 Usage